RosaleeKnight/study-notes/information-technology-terminology.md

 **Subscriber Identity Module (SIM) OS:** Operating system on a mobile device that manages data transfers between the device and the device’s memory (SIM) card.

-**Sudo:** A Linux command that allows a nonprivileged account to run a privileged command.
+**sudo:** A Linux command that allows a nonprivileged account to run a privileged command.

 **Super User:** A user that has elevated privileges in the operating system, equivalent to administrative credentials on Windows.